A BRIEF HISTORY OF GAMES AND PASTIMES

 Moreover a kind of cricket was played long before the 18th century but at that time it took on its modern form.
 The first cricket club was formed at Hambledon in Hampshire about 1750.

 Also in the 18th century rich people visited spas.
 They believed that bathing in and/or drinking spa water could cure illness.
 Towns like Buxton, Bath and Tunbridge prospered.
 At the end of the 18th century wealthy people began to spend time at the seaside.
 (Again they believed that bathing in seawater was good for your health).
-Seaside resorts like Brighton, Bognor, Southport and Blackpool boomed.
+British seaside resorts like Brighton, Bognor, Southport and Blackpool boomed.

 John Spilsbury made the first jigsaw puzzle in 1767.
 He intended to teach geography by cutting maps into pieces but soon people began making jigsaws for entertainment.